MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 ## Setup and configuration issues

 For a description of processes and common questions that are related to initial setup and configuration, see [Upgrade and installation FAQ](r/upgrade-and-installation-faq-sql-server-r-services.md).
-This FAQ article contains information about upgrades, side-by-side installation, and installation of new R or Python components.
+It contains information about upgrades, side-by-side installation, and installation of new R or Python components.

-### Unable to install Python components in offline installations of SQL Server 2017
+### Unable to install Python components in offline installations of SQL Server 2017 CTP 2.0 or later

-If you install SQL Server 2017 on a computer without internet access, the installer might fail to display the page that prompts for the location of the downloaded Python components.
+If you install a pre-release version of SQL Server 2017 on a computer without internet access, the installer might fail to display the page that prompts for the location of the downloaded Python components.
 In such an instance, you can install the Machine Learning Services feature, but not the Python components.

-This issue will be fixed in an upcoming release.
-As a workaround, you can temporarily enable internet access for the duration of the setup.
+This issue is fixed in the release version.
+If you encounter this issue, as a workaround, you can temporarily enable internet access for the duration of the setup.
 This limitation does not apply to R.

 **Applies to:** SQL Server 2017 with Python